 You look down as you soar over the sea in your private helicopter.
 Below you, beneath the surface of the sea, are stingray.
 Effortlessly, implacably they fly past the outline of an ancient shipwreck plainly visible in the crystal clear depths.

-Talk to Paul Webb, one of our expert consultants, about experiencing the Cayman Islands and you’ll find that the wonder doesn’t stop when you land.
-Paul will tell you about crescent-shaped bays and a stretch of powder-fine sand that’s so long it’s called Seven Mile Beach.
+Talk to us about experiencing the Cayman Islands and you’ll find that the wonder doesn’t stop when you land.
+We will tell you about crescent-shaped bays and a stretch of powder-fine sand that’s so long it’s called Seven Mile Beach.

 So the islands are definitely a far cry from the ceaseless bustle of normal life.
 But to really escape into pure blue relaxation you could take a 30 minute hop onto Little Cayman.
 Practically deserted – only about 170 people live on this tiny gem of an island – Little Cayman gives you a real sensation of being marooned in paradise; miles of untouched tropical wilderness, empty glistening beaches and sun-drenched solitude.